 Research: Since my student years I have been fascinated by the interrelation between religion and politics.
 Most of my published work has been on religious and political thought in Latin Christianity, ranging from antiquity to reformation period.
-However, I also wrote articles and essays on most recent developments in theology and political philosophy.
+But I also wrote articles and essays on most recent developments in theology and political philosophy.
 My current research is on the emergence of revolutionary apocalypticsm in the Later Middle Ages and Early Modernity.
 I’m working on a monograph on the German radical reformer Thomas Müntzer.
-The main objective is to explore how apocalyptic and mystical thinking may serve as inspiration and justification for violent action.
 More details about my research and publications are available at http://ceu.academia.edu/MatthiasRiedl

 Teaching: In the many courses I taught at CEU I tried to expand the scope beyond my research areas and to establish comparative perspectives on other intellectual and religious environments.
 Accordingly, I often co-teach with colleagues who work on different periods, regions, and religions.
 Additionally I directed several international summer schools for postgraduate students from all around the world.